Ryo Fukui: 1990s–2015

 In 1992, during his visit to America, Fukui met Barry Harris, an American jazz pianist from Detroit.
 The two went on to become close friends, with Harris becoming a mentor figure to Fukui and helping him develop his technique in bebop.
 In 1994, a third album, My Favourite Tune, was recorded and released featuring Fukui on solo piano playing several original works as well as renditions of songs such as "My Conception" by Sonny Clark and "After Hours" by Avery Parrish.
 This album was followed by In New York four years later, in trio with the drummer Leroy Williams and the bassist Lisle Arthur Atkinson.
-In 1995 Fukui went on to open the Slowboat jazz club which attracted many local jazz players as well as international.
+In 1995 Fukui went on to open the Slowboat jazz club, which attracted many local jazz players as well as international.
 He would also go on to offer lessons and workshops to pass on his knowledge of music to others.
-Fukui's final album, A Letter From Slowboat, was released in 2015—recorded live during his time at the Slowboat jazz club.
+Fukui's final album, A Letter From Slowboat, was released in 2015, recorded live during his time at the Slowboat jazz club.

 Death and legacy

 Fukui died on March 15, 2016, of lymphoma.
 After his death, his widow Yasuko Fukui took over the Slowboat jazz club, running its day-to-day operations.
-Fukui's longtime friend, Barry Harris, began performing his song 'Fukai Aijo' (深い愛情) and dedicating his performances to Fukui until Harris's death in 2021.
+Fukui's longtime friend Barry Harris began performing his song "Fukai Aijo" (深い愛情) and dedicating his performances to Fukui until Harris's own death in 2021.